sammysmallman/OSCKit/README.md

 Added features include:
  * takeBundle() - OSCPacketDestinations are notified when an OSC bundle is received as well as individual OSC messages with takeMessage()
- * Multicasting - Server can join multicast group.
+ * Multicasting - Servers can join & leave multicast groups.
  * OSC 1.0 & 1.1 Stream Framing.

 For convenience, we've included a few public domain source files: